taaaf11/offline-docs/README.md

 # pydantic-offline-docs
 A repository for downloading offline docs for python.
+At least a learning experience for me.